philipkopylov/ai-shell/README.md

 # ai-shell

+**ai-shell** Enhance Your Shell Scripting with Chat-GPT Assistance

-**ai-shell** is an implementation of Chat-GPT assisted shell scripting written entirely in shell, without the need for Python or JavaScript.
+Welcome to ai-shell, a unique implementation of shell scripting that leverages the power of Chat-GPT to assist you in your daily tasks.
+With ai-shell, you can streamline your command-line workflow without the need for Python or JavaScript.
+It's the perfect tool for those who want to combine the simplicity of shell scripting with the intelligence of AI.

+🚀 Key Features:

+Pure Shell Implementation: No additional dependencies or languages required.
+Just plain shell scripting.
+OpenAI Integration: Harness the capabilities of OpenAI's Chat-GPT to receive intelligent suggestions and guidance.
+Enhanced Productivity: Simplify complex tasks, automate processes, and get answers to your questions, all within your shell.

 ## Usage